 There are many tailor shops where one can purchase made-to-measure garments such as shirts, suits, and blazers.
 Return visitors make a point of stopping by Mark One Tailor and Khno Lak for form fitted pieces.
 Shops such as Dodee Koh Yao Noi offer locally crafted wares at affordable prices.
-It is a great place for buying gifts as well as tailored clothing and jewelry.
+It is a great place for buying gifts as well as tailored clothing and jewellery.
 Bargain hunters will enjoy the Ohm Shop and Sale.
 It is a clean and inviting place with a friendly staff.
 They offer fair prices on their products with plenty of merchandise on sale.

 The Bang Niang Market is an excellent place to spend the afternoon.
 Customers are a mix of locals and tourists looking for street food, quality wares, and souvenir items.
 The friendly, fun atmosphere is perfect for families, and there are several eateries close by.
 On the other hand, Takuapa Flea Market is more locals than tourists.
 The atmosphere gives you a better insight to local culture.
 Here one can find everything from fresh fish and meats to fully cooked items.
 The flea market is located in the Old Town section of Takuapa.

-Accommodations in Phang Nga Bay
+Resorts in Phang Nga